 Read also: Marijuana seeds: how to choose them?

 We have explained what autoflowering seeds are, what advantages they have over photoperiodic varieties and what steps you should take to maximise the yield of your hemp plants.

 Our article has been written for purely informative purposes.
 We want to take this opportunity to remind the reader that the cultivation of cannabis is not legal in Italy.

-If you’re passionate about growing hemp, we invite you to take a look at Sensoryseeds: in our online shop, you’ll find many varieties of autoflowering seeds, feminised seeds and many other products that are ideal for those who like to collect the best genetics!
+If you’re passionate about growing hemp, we invite you to take a look at Sensoryseeds: in our online shop, you’ll find many varieties of autoflowering seeds, feminized seeds and many other weed seeds that are ideal for those who like to collect the best genetics!